-In 2016, an average company is expected to dedicate 30% of its budget to online marketing.
+In 2019, an average company is expected to dedicate 50% of its overall marketing budget to digital marketing.

 Even an average guy like you or me can make an impact with digital marketing.
 But, wait a second…

 Huge brands with millions of marketing dollars are investing more and more in the digital space.
 They’re publishing content and using social media and other marketing channels to amplify their brand’s reach.

 So does a startup, small business, or individual like you even have a chance to compete?

 Fortunately, monetary constraints need not stop your internet marketing campaign.
 You don’t need expensive email marketing software or to purchase the most expensive keyword phrases.

 There are numerous solopreneurs, like Brian Dean, for example, who have built their own businesses from scratch.

 You’ll just need to put extra reps in to drive traffic (both social media and search engine) for free.

 Once you gather some revenue, you can re-invest the money to gain speed with your digital marketing efforts.

 To give you a head start, I’ve put together 5 frugal marketing techniques that you can implement right away (along with free tools).